Classics

 • 14-164 Latin III

 Students will build on the fundamentals they acquired in introductory Latin and strengthen their skills in translation and interpretation through a variety of Latin prose and poetry texts.
-Readings and cultural studies of poets such as Catullus and Horace to prose writers of oratory (Cicero), natural history (the two Plinys), and society and politics (Tacitus) to later works such as those of Hildegard of Bingen (twelfth-century polymath and author of causae et curae) and Carolus Linnaeus (eighteenth-century botanist).
-Contributes to Health Studies.
+Readings and cultural studies of poets such as Catullus and Horace to prose writers of oratory (Cicero), natural history (the two Plinys), and society and politics (Tacitus) to the novel Satyricon by Petronius.
 Prerequisite: Latin 14-154, or equivalent placement.
 (Fall)

 • 07-204 Greek and Roman Mythology

 A study of the traditional cycles of Classical Mythology and the essential role myths played in Greek and Roman culture, especially the ways myth was employed to reinforce contemporary socio-political ideologies.
-Students will encounter the myths through a variety of ancient evidence, including literature, artwork, and material culture and engage with the most important historical and contemporary theories of mythology.
-Particular attention is given to the formation of these myths in the Near Eastern world and the recrystallization of Classical myth in later literature and art.
-(Fall, Spring) (H))
+Students encounter the myths through a variety of ancient evidence, including literature, artwork, material culture, and religious cultic practices, and engage with the most important historical and contemporary theories of mythology.
+Particular attention is given to the formation of these myths in a global context and the recrystallization of Classical myth in later literature and art.
+(H)